novix-sa/Pyplan/docs/User Guide/App Homepage.md

 # **App Home**
 After logging in, the user lands at the app homepage, which is a starting point for:

- - Creating a new app Opening recent models
+ - Creating a new app or Opening recent models
  - Recovering any opened session
  - Opening tutorials or examples
- - Launching a tool (left-hand menu where options are enabled or not depending on whether there is an open session)
+ - Launching a tool (left-hand menu where options are enabled or not depending on whether there is an open model)

 ![enter image description here](http://img.pyplan.org/hop_home_new1.png)